Francys Arsentiev

 Francys Arsentiev (January 18, 1958 – May 24, 1998) was the first American woman to reach the summit of Mount Everest without using bottled oxygen, on May 22, 1998.
-Both she and her husband, Sergei Arsentiev, died during the descent.
+She and her husband, Sergei Arsentiev, both died during the descent.
 Her body was visible to climbers until 2007, when it was moved from view.

 Climbing

 In 1992, Francys married Russian climber Sergei Arsentiev.
 She had a son, Paul Distefano, from a previous relationship.
-The Arsentievs climbed many Russian peaks, including the first ascent of Peak 5800m, which they named Peak Goodwill, as well as Denali via the West Buttress.
-Arsentiev became the first U.S. woman to ski down Elbrus, and she summitted its east and west peaks.
+The Arsentievs climbed many peaks, including the first ascent of Peak 5800m in Russia, which they named Peak Goodwill, as well as Denali via the West Buttress.
+Arsentiev became the first U.S. woman to ski down Elbrus, and she summited its east and west peaks.
 By this time, she had developed an interest in becoming the first U.S. woman to summit Everest without the use of supplemental oxygen.
 Her son later said, "I don't know why she decided she had to do it without oxygen, but I think she felt like she needed to prove something."

 Everest

 Initial attempts

-In May 1998, Francys and Sergei Arsentiev arrived at base camp, Mount Everest.
+In May 1998, Francys and Sergei Arsentiev arrived at Mount Everest base camp.
 On May 17, they ascended from Advance Base Camp to the North Col, and the following day they reached 7700 m as 21 other climbers reached the summit of Everest from the North.
 On May 19, they climbed to 8,203 m (Camp 6).
 Sergei reported by radio that they were in good shape and were going to start their summit attempt on May 20 at 1:00am.
 On May 20, after spending the night at Camp 4, they started their summit attempt but turned around at the First Step when their headlamps failed.
 On May 21, they again stayed at Camp 6, after ascending only 50–100 m before turning around.